BookOps-CAT/bookops-worldcat/docs/tutorials.md

 ### Get Full MARC records from minimal vendor data
 This use case shows how to use vendor data to query WorldCat and retrieve full bibliographic records.
 The resulting records are saved to a new file.

-Three possible approaches:
+Three different approaches:

-1. Given MARC records in a .mrc file, query WorldCat using the `bib_match` method.
+1. Given MARC records, query WorldCat using the `bib_match` method.
 2. Given vendor data in a spreadsheet, form queries using the vendor data and query WorldCat using the `brief_bibs_search` method.
-Then retrieve full MARC records with the `bib_get` method.
+Retrieve full MARC records using the resulting OCLC Numbers with the `bib_get` method.
 3. Given vendor data in a spreadsheet, create generate MARC21 records and query WorldCat with these records using the `bib_match` method.

 #### 1. MARC file and bib_match